MU-IRCF/local-scratch-example/README.md

 # local-scratch-example
-Demonstrate how to use `/local/scratch` with SLURM
+The `.sbatch` files in this repository are a couple of examples of how to properly use `/local/scratch` with SLURM.

 Key points when using `/local/scratch`: